funbox/init-exporter-converter/readme.md

   init-exporter-converter -i config/Procfile.production
   Convert Procfile.production to version 2 in-place

-  init-exporter-converter config/Procfile.production -c /etc/init-exporter.conf Procfile.production
+  init-exporter-converter config/Procfile.production -c /etc/init-exporter.conf Procfile.*
-  Convert Procfile.production to version 2 with defaults from init-exporter config and print result to console
+  Convert all procfiles to version 2 with defaults from init-exporter config and print result to console

 ```